ShrugShoulders/RudeChat/README.md

 # RudeChat IRC Client: For Fun & Reasons.
 ## Installation
 To install on Linux cd to RudeChat3 folder and pip install.

 It will pip install all needed libraries and then RudeChat3.

-You can then run rudechat in your terminal/cmd/powershell to open RudeChat.
+You can then run rudechat in your terminal to start RudeChat.

+To install on Windows Download the installer.

+If will install to %LOCALAPPDATA%\RudeChat3

 It is suggested that you use: https://github.com/source-foundry/Hack as your font.